theThought/Project-Transform/UI/README.md

 > Note: Github workflow & live Storybook URL relate to the existing Storybook component library in `./Storybook/` directory.
 Once this POC Storybook is ready for production, we can deprecate the old one.

 ## Trouble-shooting bundling and build issues
-- If bundling breaks, or UI is not updated (in DEV mode) to reflect latest CSS/JavaScript changes:
+- If bundling breaks, or UI is not updated (in DEV mode) via HMR to reflect latest CSS/JavaScript changes:
     - Kill the Parcel Node process with `CTRL+C`.
     - Delete `.parcel-cache`.
     - Run `npm start` again.